Jamie Maclaren: Senior

-Maclaren scored a hat-trick in a 5–0 win against Nepal on 10 October 2019.
+On 10 October 2019, Maclaren scored his first international hat-trick in a 5–0 win against Nepal during the 2022 FIFA World Cup qualification.

+On 16 November 2023, Maclaren scored his second international hat-trick during the 2026 FIFA World Cup qualification match against Bangladesh.

 Personal life

-Maclaren holds a British passport, and is half-Maltese through his mother.
-This partial Maltese heritage led to Malta approaching Maclaren to play for them, however, he turned down the request.
-His father Donald had a short career as a footballer with Dunfermline Athletic (after failing to break through at Heart of Midlothian) prior to emigrating to Australia, while his paternal uncle Ross MacLaren played in the English leagues with Shrewsbury Town, Derby County and Swindon Town.
+Maclaren holds a British passport, and is half-Maltese through his mother; this led to Malta approaching Maclaren to play for them, however, he turned down the request.
+His Scottish father Donald had a short career as a footballer with Dunfermline Athletic (after failing to break through at Heart of Midlothian) prior to emigrating to Australia, while his paternal uncle Ross MacLaren played in the English leagues with Shrewsbury Town, Derby County and Swindon Town.